steodose/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for JHU's Data Science Specialization
+Hi my name is Stephan and this is my repository for JHU's Data Science Specialization.